 When you play Black Mesa it’s remarkable to think that it’s a passion project developed by, at least initially, a small team of volunteers.
 I ask Engels about the challenges of working on a project like this.
 "Communication has historically been a big challenge for us," he says.
 "Developers can feel pretty isolated.
 If the whole team has their heads down, working away on their tasks, despite the fact a large amount of work is being done, you have no idea unless they make a post about it or discuss it in the chat."
 Sharing work takes time, he says, but is ultimately worth it to keep the team motivated.

 "And let’s be honest," he adds.
 "Deadlines are a huge challenge for the team, too.
-Transitioning from a team of volunteers to a team working on an Early Access project, with a responsibility to the customers who spent money on it, is a really big commitment."
+Transitioning from a team of volunteers to a team working on an Early Access project, with a responsibility to the customers who spent money on it, was a really big commitment."
 Engels also mentions that, because people with skills specific to the Source engine are getting rare these days, it’s becoming more of a struggle to recruit people.
 But the team gets by.
 "Sometimes we’ll go out and find developers we like or post a job opening, but often they’ll contact us and their resumes will be so good we can’t say no."

 Audio is another area Black Mesa excels in, with professional sound, music and acting.
-The voices, particularly that of the scientists and ‘Barney’ are impressively close to the original game.
+The voices, particularly that of the scientists and security guards are impressively close to the original game.
 "We had some auditions in 2006 where we found Mike Hillard for the scientists and Kevin Sisk for the security guards," says Engels.
 "Audio is often undervalued in projects and we were super thankful to find people who not only sounded like the originals, but really took the audio portion of the project onto their shoulders."
 Engels singles out composer Joel Nielsen for his music and work on the game’s audio.
 "He deserves a lot of credit for all the work he did on the music and sound effects."

-Engels has been working on Black Mesa for close to 11 years now, and it’s been a large part of his life.
+Engels has been working on Black Mesa for years now, and it’s been a large part of his life.
 "It’s easy to get isolated in development and it can be hard to stay motivated.
 But comments that say something like, ‘I love your work, keep going!’ are life-savers.
 The online world can seem like it wants everyone to fail, and to have a community that wants us to succeed… well, we never take it for granted."